joshuarudd/typeset.css/README.md

 # Typeset.css

-A baseline set of styles for content.
+A no-nonsense CSS typography reset for styling user-generated content like blog posts, comments, and forum content.

 ### What this is

 Typeset.css is a CSS file (`typeset.css`) that includes all the styles you need to ensure content on your site is styled.
-Styles are only applied to areas that have a parent element with the class `typeset`, so it can be limited to content-specific markup.
+Styles are only applied to areas that have a parent element with the class `typeset`, so it can be target content-specific markup.

 ### And what this is *not*

-This is *not* a CSS framework for styling the layout and design of your website - just blocks of content (paragraphs, lists, code snippets, and so on).
+Typeset.css is *not* a CSS framework for styling the layout and design of your website - just specific blocks of content (e.g., blog posts, comments, forum content) that includes paragraphs, lists, code snippets, and so on.

 ### When to use this